Drinkless logo blue and transparent landscape small e1771862103337

 The starter pack typically lasts around 6–8 weeks, depending on individual usage.

-Some participants choose to order repeat prescriptions if they find the programme helpful, but there is no obligation to continue.
+Many participants choose to continue they find the programme helpful, but there is no obligation to continue.

 Group of people enjoying a drink

-When Naltrexone is taken prior to drinking, it blocks opioid receptors involved in this reward pathway.
+When the medication is taken prior to drinking, it blocks opioid receptors involved in this reward pathway.
 Over time, this may reduce the reinforcing effects of alcohol and help individuals regain greater control over their drinking patterns.

 Research into this process was pioneered by Dr David Sinclair, whose work became widely known as the Sinclair Method.
-Clinical studies examining oral Naltrexone commonly identify 50 mg as the standard maintenance dose used in alcohol treatment programmes.
+Clinical studies examining the use of the medication commonly identify 50 mg as the standard maintenance dose used in alcohol treatment programmes.

 However, in clinical practice treatment may be introduced gradually, and some individuals begin at 25 mg to assess tolerability before increasing where appropriate.
 All prescribing decisions are made only after assessment by qualified clinicians.